mhagenow01/FBFransac/README.md

 The primary limitation to this algorithm is that its runtime is underwhelming compared to other solutions with a highly refined implementation.
 In the worst case of isolated object classification (a task which this was not designed for), it can take upwards of 2 minutes to perform a single classification.
 While there is still signficant room for improvement in the runtime of this implementation, the complexity of improving it has thusfar been cost prohibitive.

 ### Comparisons
-We compare our method with two state of the art open-source algorithms: ObjRecRansac and PointNet++.
+We compare our method with our implementation of Efficient RANSAC as well as with two state of the art open-source algorithms: ObjRecRansac and PointNet++.
 Details of the implementations and the comparisons follow:

 #### Efficient RANSAC
 As a first basic test, we compare FAMrec to our Efficient RANSAC implementation for recognizing sphere and cylinder primitives.
 Our goal here is only to perform